Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 ### 2. Call To Adventure
 Episodes: 2, 3, 4

+- Jax joins Leona as she takes her father's place.
+The second round is now Aarock and Harmony.

+    Aarock:I was like you once.
+I was considered one of the best Cyberators.
+As a...

+    Arrock(punches Jax and yells): Rookie!

+    Aarock: I kept my head up looking forward never looking at those behind never giving a second thought to those below me.

+    Leona: let me guess you got your butt kicked by one of those people behind you.

+    Aarock: No I never did.
+Xenos, my Mentor at the time warned me if I rest/sit on my pedestal for to long that it might start to sink.
+As we all no he was killed by a rouge cyber.beast stronger than I could imagine.
+I was powerless to help him.
+I only got in the way.
+Only If I was stronger I thought If had just listened to his words.
+That day I learned that you can never have enough power.

+- Aarock switches with Harmony

+  Aarock: it's clear your not worth my time

+  Leona: I'm not finished with you

+- Harmony severely injures Leona leaving Jax as the next man up.
+Instead of choosing the next best cybervator he surprises everyone by choosing Max as his partner.

+- Max and Jax win the 4th round vs Aarock and Knilla and the next round is rumored to be against Harmony once again

-- Airiona tries to dig deaper into the data that he discovered but he realizes that it is encrypted.
+- Airiona tries to dig deeper into the data that he discovered but he realizes that it is encrypted.
 He thinks Max might be able to help.
+They learn that in the past there was position called a cyber.coordinator

   Airiona: You think you can come over when you have time

   Max: sure I'll have Jax teleport me over